-In this stage following best practice of an Agile project, we aim to setup the main roles for the internal stakeholders.
-These will include the identification of: Product sponsor, Delivery leader, Technical Leader, Product Owner, Scrum Master, Design UI/UX Authority, Developers, Quality assurance.
+In this stage following the best practice of an Agile project, we aim to set up the main roles for the internal stakeholders.
+These will include the identification of Product sponsor, Delivery leader, Technical Leader, Product Owner, Scrum Master, Design UI/UX Authority, Developers, Quality assurance.

 Quality Assurance Strategy

 The quality assurance of any project is the paramount element of success.
 At Amdaris we take the quality seriously and defining a good strategy in advance is important.
 In this stage, we will define the security requirements, functional and non-functional requirements, performance expectations, automated tests coverage, unit and integration test coverage.

 In this stage, we will create a solid technical foundation for the project.
 We will be looking to establish the architecture principals and road map, technology stack, refine functional requirements, environment setup.

 At this stage, we will take the environments set up at the next level and will put in place important elements of software development like continuous integration services, staging or UAT services, Live environments, and deployment strategies.

 The last but not least, we will put in place the development tools which will help to code, monitor, automate the software development process.
 At this stage, we will put in place or adopt client’s source control, tracking system (for user stories, bugs, commits, etc), branching strategy and branching technology.